temporalio/snipsync/README.md

 If the `ref` key is left blank or not specified, then the most recent commit from the master branch will be used.
 If the `enable_source_link` key in `features` is not specified, then it will default to `true`.

-Example of an complete snipsync.config.yaml:
+Example of a complete snipsync.config.yaml:

 ```yaml
 origins: